 Alfa Romeo Giulia GT 1300 Junior, 1975 | € 39.500,--

-Alfa Romeo GT 1300 Junior ‘Lusso’, year 1975.
-Chassis number AR10530*0001302.
-Colour red (Alfa Rosso 501) with a black/dark grey leatherette interior with cloth seat facings and black carpet.
-This magnificent Alfa Romeo Giulia GT 1300 Junior, also called ‘Bertone’ by enthusiasts, comes from the first Italian owner!
-This super original Alfa Romeo was recently imported to the Netherlands.
-The car has driven only 55.055 kilometres from new!
-This Alfa fine Romeo is in superb TOP-condition, concours!
-The body was never welded on, nothing was restored, the car was only given perfect new paint in the original colour!
-This gorgeous ‘Bertone’ shows all the original details, the original tool-set is present as are the original booklets.
-The car is fitted with a beautiful period Grundig radio.
+Alfa Romeo Giulia GT 1300 Junior ‘Lusso’, year 1975.
+Chassis number AR105300002615.
+Colour ‘Faggio’ (dark burgundy red, Alfa colour code AR 516) with a beige leatherette interior and black carpet.
+This gorgeous Alfa Romeo GT 1300 Junior, also named ‘Bertone’ by enthusiasts, was delivered new in Rome, Italy, on 20 February 1975.
+This Alfa Romeo is in superb original top condition, the car has driven only 75.600 kilometres from new.
+The car was only perfectly re-painted in the original colour years ago.
+All the original details are present as are the factory decals under the bonnet and in the boot.
+The car was never fitted with a radio so the wood dashboard strip still retains its virginity.
+This fine Alfa Romeo comes complete with the original and complete tool set.
+The rear exhaust part has been exchanged by a sportier unit which adds some ‘presence’ to the engine sound.
 This GT 1300 Junior is a so called ‘Lusso’ (deluxe) model.
-This is the last model of the series featuring the interior, the sound proofing, the grille, the rear-lights and the bumpers of the top-of-the-line Giulia GTV 2000.
+This is the one but last model of this range featuring the interior, the sound proofing and the grille of the top-of-the-line Giulia GTV 2000.
+It still retains the bumpers and the rear lights of the earlier cars.
 This type of super original and never restored classic cars in excellent to top-condition are the holy grail for serious enthusiasts and collectors – A top class restoration can’t match perfect originality and the charm which years have added to its pedigree.

 This Alfa Romeo is for sale at Classic Cars Friesland.